#LibkaGirlsTakeEurope | Part 5 – Checking Out The Czech Republic!

 After checking into our hotel, we went looking for a restaurant with great Czech cuisine.
-The beef goulash served with bacon dumplings and onion at Restaurant Lavicka was delicious!
+Of course the beef goulash served with bacon dumplings and onion I had at the Restaurant Lavicka was delicious!

 After viewing “The Best of Swan Lake” at a local theater Friday evening, we headed back to our hotel for a good night’s sleep.

 Saturday morning we made our way to Prague Castle.
-Covering nearly 18 acres (7 hectares), this fortress is the largest ancient castle in the world.
-According to the Guinness Book of World Records, Prague Castle is the biggest coherent castle complex across the globe, spanning almost 70,000 m².
+Significantly covering nearly 18 acres (7 hectares), this fortress is the largest ancient castle in the world.
+Additionally, according to the Guinness Book of World Records, Prague Castle is the biggest coherent castle complex across the globe, spanning almost 70,000 m².
 Construction began in 880 at what often served as the home of Czech princes and kings and today is the official residence of the president of the Czech Republic.

 “Czech” out that view!

 Prague Castle flourished as the seat of the Holy Roman Empire during the reign of Charles IV (1346-1378).
-The city rebuilt its Royal Palace, bolstered fortifications, and began constructing St. Vitus Cathedral, which was styled to copy the Gothic French cathedrals of the period.
+As a result, the city rebuilt its Royal Palace, bolstered fortifications, and began constructing St. Vitus Cathedral, which was styled to copy the Gothic French cathedrals of the period.
 The largest church in Prague, St. Vitus has hosted the coronations of Czech kings and queens as well as religious services, and serves as the final resting place of several patron saints, nobles, sovereigns and archbishops.
-The cathedral’s stained glass windows were stunning!
+Most compelling were the cathedral’s stunning stained glass windows!
 Once again I was able to view a Nativity scene still on display in the post-Christmas season.

 Saturday afternoon we walked the streets along the Vltava River near the pedestrian-only Charles Bridge.
-Construction of the bridge began during the reign of Charles IV and replaced an earlier structure damaged by a flood.
+To point out, construction of the bridge began during the reign of Charles IV and replaced an earlier structure damaged by a flood.

-This bakery offered homemade cones filled with ice cream, and they looked delicious.
-I was tempted to get one, but the high temperature in Prague that day was 27 degrees Fahrenheit, which made hot foods and beverages a little more popular with me.
+In truth, this bakery offered homemade cones filled with ice cream that looked delicious.
+As a result, I was tempted to get one.
+But the high temperature in Prague that day was 27 degrees Fahrenheit, which made hot foods and beverages a little more popular with me.

-As the sun set, we approached Old Town Square.
+As the sun set, we approached Old Town Square once again.

 We enjoyed a dinner cruise on the Vltava River that evening, complete with folk music.